yotarok/flacenc-rs/README.md

-This crate is intended to be, and primarily developed with [`portable_simd`](https://github.com/rust-lang/project-portable-simd), and the `fakesimd` feature above is just for emulating this features in a stable toolchain.
-If you are using a nightly toolchain, use this crate without `fakesimd` as follows:
+This crate is intended to be, and primarily developed with [`portable_simd`](https://github.com/rust-lang/project-portable-simd), and the `fakesimd` feature above is for emulating `portable_simd` in a stable toolchain.
+If you are using a nightly toolchain, use this crate without `fakesimd` as
+follows:

 ```toml
 flacenc = "0.2.0"